top of page

 For psychologists, this is both humbling and instructive.
 We are, after all, not exempt from the same biases we study.
 Every time a clinician says, “I have great intuition,” the confirmation bias smirks.
 Every time a researcher insists, “The data speak for themselves,” the replication crisis whispers, “Do they?”

 Returning to the interesting facts about psychologists, one of the more curious findings is how our own emotional regulation correlates with therapeutic success.
 Empathy isn’t a static trait—it waxes and wanes with sleep, caffeine, and the number of crises we’ve managed that week.
 Compassion, it turns out, requires maintenance.
+Psychologists play an important role in helping people understand themselves, not just by offering advice, but by modeling self-awareness and emotional regulation.

 Cool Facts About Psychologists and Their Work